fangq/mcx/README.txt

 MCX provides an advanced option, -g, to run simulations when the GPU memory is limited.
-It specifies how many time gates to simulate concurrently.
+It specifies how many time gates to simulate concurrently (when the GPU does not have sufficient memory to simulate all desired time gates all together).
 Users may want to limit that number to less than the total number specified in the input file - and by default it runs one gate at a time in a single simulation.
 But if there's enough memory based on the memory requirement in Section II, you can simulate all 10 time gates (from the above example) concurrently by using